Shopify/slate/.github/PULL_REQUEST_TEMPLATE.md

 For maintainers:
 - [ ] I have :tophat:'d these changes.
-- [ ] I have bumped the `package.json` version in a separate repo, if applicable.
+- [ ] I have bumped the `package.json` version in a separate PR, if applicable.